statement of work

 Bio

-In his series Divining Masculinity, Psalm, and Refiner’s Fire, Freeman uses his own body as both subject and vessel—challenging cultural constructs of manhood while illuminating the sacred tensions between strength and fragility, suffering and transcendence.
-Refiner’s Fire in particular reflects the transformative power of trial and purification, echoing the biblical metaphor of being tested and made new through flame.
+In his series Divining Masculinity, Psalm, and Refiner’s Fire, Freeman uses his own body as both subject and vessel, challenging cultural constructs of manhood while illuminating the sacred tensions between strength and fragility, suffering and transcendence.
+Refiner’s Fire in particular reflects the transformative power of trial and purification, echoing the biblical metaphor of being tested and made new.

 “Where words fail, my camera helps me understand.”